botforge/CUDA-ScanMatcher-ICP/README.md

    * [Credits & Acknowledgments](#credits)

 # Scan Matching Algorithm
+An intuitive understanding of Scan Matching is best illustrated in this 11 second [video](https://www.youtube.com/watch?v=uzOCS_gdZuM)
 Scan Matching seeks to align two similar pointclouds by finding the transformation between them.
-It does so via the iterative closest point algorithm outlined below pseudocode:
+It does so via the iterative closest point algorithm outlined below in pseudocode:
 ```bash
 #Aligns pointcloud A to pointcloud B
 def scan_match(pointcloud A, pointcloud B):